Wine tasting in Porto: where, when and how

 There, you will be able to not only to learn about the production process of Port wine, but also to taste different Ports.

-The wines are produced in Douro Valley, but the big brands still age its Ports at the Port wine lodges in Gaia, and there you’ll be able to see the large vats and the smaller wine barrels… it is magic! 🙂
+The wines are produced in the Douro valley, but the big brands still age its Ports at the Port wine lodges in Gaia, and there you’ll be able to see the large vats and the smaller wine barrels… it is magic! 🙂

 tips best port wine cellars porto